visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 VisIt provides a number of options for saving files, including: format, fileName, and image width and height, to name a few.
 These attributes are grouped into the SaveWindowAttributes object.
 To set the options that VisIt uses to save files, you must create a SaveWindowAttributes object, change the necessary attributes, and call the SetSaveWindowAttributes function.
-Note that if you want to create images using a specific image resolution, the best way is to use the *-geometry* command-line argument with VisIt_'s Command-line Interface and tell VisIt to use screen capture.
+Note that if you want to create images using a specific image resolution, the best way is to use the *-geometry* command line argument with VisIt_'s Command Line Interface and tell VisIt to use screen capture.
 If you instead require your script to be capable of saving several different image sizes then you can turn off screen capture and set the image resolution in the SaveWindowAttributes object.

 .. literalinclude:: ../../test/tests/quickrecipes/saving_images.py